Click2Cloud/Azure-Migrate/assess-and-migrate/wwi-ecomm-db-legacy.md

 4. In **Applications discovered**, click the displayed count.
 * In **Application inventory**, you can review the discovered apps, roles, and features.

-* Application Discovery for WWI e-Commerce legacy Database VM.
+* Application Discovery for Wide World Importers legacy Database VM.

 <p><kbd>
   <img src="../images/WWI-eCommerce/application-discovery-legacy-db.PNG">